eic/drich-dev/README.md

   - specific for dRICH; for pfRICH version, see `deprecated/pfrich/`

 ## Benchmarks
+- TODO: in light of the reconstruction framework change, the benchmarks will need to be updated; any local benchmark code will be updated or deprecated, but we leave the current documentation here for reference:
   - use `./run_benchmark.sh` to run the simulation and subsequent reconstruction benchmarks
     - this is a wrapper for `reconstruction_benchmarks/benchmarks/rich/run_irt.sh`, which is executed by the benchmarks CI
       - this script runs `npsim` and `juggler`
     - see also `reconstruction_benchmarks/benchmarks/rich/config.yml` for the
       commands used by the CI
     - it is practical to edit this wrapper script during development, for testing purposes; this is why several lines are commented out

 ## Miscellaneous
 - the `math/` directory contains scripts and Mathematica notebooks used to